List of Recreational Roads in Texas: Recreational Road 7

-The highway is located within McMullen County.
+The entire route is in McMullen County.

 Recreational Road 8

 Recreational Road 8 connects SH 72 to the community of Calliham and Choke Canyon State Park.
 The highway begins at an intersection with SH 72, near Calliham, as a two-lane, paved road.
 The roadway proceeds northward, passing a large field before entering Calliham, and passing a few small houses.
 The road continues northward, passing several houses and businesses, and intersecting several small roads.
 RE 8 continues past more houses and businesses and a small trailer park, and intersecting several small roads.
 The road continues north, passing a small field and a few more houses, before reaching its northern terminus, an intersection with Quail Run.
 A park road continues northward through Choke Canyon State Park, passing several campgrounds and ending at a small loop near the reservoir.

 Recreational Road 8 was approved on April 3, 1981, and was officially designated on June 15, 1981.
 The original route traveled from FM 99 southward approximately 1.6 mi to the Choke Canyon Reservoir, due to the relocation of FM 99.This designation replaced an original designation as FM 99.
 On June 29, 1983, the relocation of the route was approved, and on August 16, 1983, the original designation was canceled, and RE 8 was transferred to its present location on the southern side of the reservoir.